PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:42:29
+Last updated: 2024-04-02 15:43:42
-Random Quote: Whoso loves, believes the impossible. - Elizabeth Browning
+Random Quote: Humanity is acquiring all the right technology for all the wrong reasons. - Buckminster Fuller